Yogesh-K-Matkar/react_concept_react_app/README.md

         ```

-- Concept of dynamic variable where we can assign derived value generated from JS function, expression or operations that can be shown at a specific location with JSX.
+- Concept of dynamic variable where same is assigned with different types of values such as string,integer,object,array or collection etc.

 - Concept of logical variable where we can assign derived value generated from JS function, expression or operations that can be shown at a specific location with JSX based on a Condition using Conditional Operators/Logic such as Ternary, IF-ELSE block, etc.